 6. Complete the rest of the details on the General Purpose request form and click 'Submit' to send the card to the approval flow.

-7. Each card on the Mesh platfrom undergoes an approval process.
-When a card is approved, the 'Card limitations' section present the card's restricted MCC groups.
+7. Each card on the Mesh platform undergoes an approval process per your company's policy.
+When a card is approved, its restricted MCC groups are presented in the 'Card limitations' section.Â

 Examples:

 a.
-The following selection means that the Computers & IT Equipment (or MCC # 5045) is allowed and transactions with a merchant/vendor that uses a different MCC will be declined.
+The following selection means that payments to vendors using the Computers & IT Equipment code (or MCC # 5045) are allowed, and payments to vendors using another MCC will be declined. Â

 Comments